fatGNU/controls/README.md

                 at the center (along the viewport's height)-> top: 50%, left: 0% passed in the position property as an array (by default) of ['50%','0%'].

-    navigableComponents - this is an array of components (complete with their (desired) properties) that the navigation switches in and out of the desired viewport area.
+    navigableRoutes - this is an array of routes (complete with their (desired) properties) that the navigation switches in and out of the desired viewport area.

     callback - the method to call when the navigation is clicked.
 Note that the callback property assumes that it's concerned with switching of navigableComponents.
 The engineer should provide mechanisms of conducting additional functionality if desired.

-    navigateTo - this is an integer telling the navigation component which component (through its index) to navigate to.
-Defaults to navigableComponents halfway mark (even when its absent - which is 0).

     forwardColour - a string of HEX digits or colour name that tells the colour that is to be applied to the forwards control.